 Enough with the problems... how about some advice?

 I hope you learned something above about what's it like to teach abroad.
-Another question I asked these same teachers was if they had any advice.
+Another question I asked these same teachers was if they had any advice or tips.